Uniform Fetish

 - 1970s: The Dallas Cowboys Cheerleaders popularised the cheerleader aesthetic, and acts such as the Village People embodied uniformed (sailor, officer, construction) fetish iconography in mainstream pop.

-- 1997: The Breeches and Leather Uniform Fanclub (BLUF) was founded online by Leon Jacobs as an international club for (mainly gay) men into breeches and leather uniforms; it grew from a simple gallery site to thousands of members and dozens of local events, formalising uniform fetishism as an organised subculture.
+- October 1997: The Breeches and Leather Uniform Fanclub (BLUF) was founded online by the Dutchman Leon Jacobs as an international club for (mainly gay) men into breeches and leather uniforms; the first BLUF party followed at San Francisco's Folsom weekend in September 1998, and membership climbed to nearly 6,000 across some 63 countries by 2025, formalising uniform fetishism as an organised subculture.

 - Japanese and Western media: Schoolgirl-style and nurse uniforms became staples of both Japanese and Western adult entertainment, and uniform costumes remain a perennial fixture of fancy dress and role-play.